kartiknair/grotesk/README.md

 ## Customization CSS

-grotesk-css uses the power of scss variables to allow customization.
-I know css custom properties exist now, but I know some people would like to support legacy browsers like IE11 & I don;t want to discriminate against them.
+grotesk-css uses the power of Scss variables to allow customization.
+I know CSS custom properties exist now, but I know some people would like to support legacy browsers like IE11 which is why I stuck with Scss and then compiling to good ol' CSS.

-The scss variables are pretty self explanatory in their names.
+The Scss variables are pretty self explanatory in their names.
 Here's an example theme:

 ```scss
 $bg: #131217;